Employment Opportunites at Saint Francis University

 Saint Francis University is committed to diversity of students, staff and faculty and encourages applications from historically underrepresented individuals, women, veterans, and persons with disabilities.
 AA/EOE

-To apply, complete an online application, then submit a letter of interest, resume, and names, addresses and phone numbers of three references to positions@francis.edu.
+Interested candidates should apply online, then submit a letter of application, resume and names and addresses and phone numbers of three references to positions@francis.edu.

 Search Status: Application material received by April 3, 2025 will receive primary consideration.